AXIHIXA/Memo/notes/cpp/cpp_templates_the_complete_guide_notes.md

 The application and advantage of this ability can again be demonstrated with the `Stack` class template.
 Normally you can assign stacks to each other only when they have the same type, which implies that the elements have the same type.
-However, you can’t assign a stack with elements of any other type, even if there is an implicit type conversion for the element types defined:
+However, you can't assign a stack with elements of any other type, even if there is an implicit type conversion for the element types defined:
 ```c++
 Stack<int> intStack1;     // stack for ints